-Free City of Tarimstadt
+Royal City of Tarimstadt

-The Free City of Tarimstadt is the seat of the neutral city for use by the King of Darkon.
-The city is unaffiliated with any country and its coffers and lands belong to the office of the King of Darkon.
-The King cannot expand these holdings, build structures or ships above and beyond what these rules provide.
+The Royal City of Tarimstadt is the seat of the neutral city for use by the High King.
+The city is unaffiliated with any country and its coffers and lands belong to the office of the High King.
+The High King cannot expand these holdings, build structures or ships above and beyond what these rules provide.

-The assets of the Free City of Tarimstadt are limited to those detailed in these rules and cannot be altered without a change to these rules.
-The Free City of Tarimstadt consists of 7 hexes forming an island in the central sea.
+The assets of the Royal City of Tarimstadt are limited to those detailed in these rules and cannot be altered without a change to these rules.
+The Royal City of Tarimstadt consists of 7 hexes forming an island in the central sea.
 The only structure on the hexes is the city and castle in the central hex to denote the capital hex.
-The Free City also owns a total of 3 frigates.
-Should any of these assets be lost the king may recapture the lost hexes or rebuild the lost ships, paying for them out of the Kings Coffers.
+The Royal City also owns a total of 3 frigates.
+Should any of these assets be lost the king may recapture the lost hexes or rebuild the lost ships, paying for them out of the Royal Coffers.

-Kings Coffers
+Royal Coffers

-The Kings Coffers is the total amount of money at the king's disposal for performing his roll as King of Darkon.
+The Royal Coffers is the total amount of money at the king's disposal for performing his role as High King of

+Darkon.
 The source of this money is revenue from the hexes and frigates, taxes from countries and individuals and fines from individuals.

-The king may collect as much as 250sp per season from the individuals in taxes.
+The High King may collect as much as 250sp per season from the individuals in taxes.

-The king may collect as much as 250sp per season in fines from the individuals.
+The High King may collect as much as 250sp per season in fines from the individuals.

-The Coffers can only be used to pay for defending the Free City, rebuilding ships, recapturing lost hexes, and paying Nobles and other individuals for services rendered.
-The Kings Coffers may not be used to supplement his country coffer.
+The Royal Coffers can only be used to pay for defending the Royal City, rebuilding ships, recapturing lost hexes, and paying Nobles and other individuals for services rendered.
+The Royal Coffers may not be used to supplement his country coffer.

-When the king pays anything out of the Kings Coffers he is required to do so in actual coin.
-Checks and credit may not be given out of the Kings Coffers.
+When the High King pays anything out of the Royal Coffers he is required to do so in actual coin.
+Checks and credit may not be given out of the Royal Coffers.

-If there is no King of Darkon then the Coffers cannot be accessed by any person until a new King takes the throne.
+If there is no High King of Darkon then the Royal Coffers cannot be accessed by any person until a new High King takes the throne.

-Attacking the Free City
+Attacking the Royal City

-Not all countries or individuals support the king, and many may see to bring the king low by taking his lands from him while not incurring the wrath of the nation to which the king may belong.
-To do this an individual or group may choose to attack the Free City as hexes and assets of the Free City are open to attack and or capture.
-For purposes of Defending and Attacking actions both sides in the conflict of the Free City are considered to be taking an Attack Action for the individuals involved.
+Not all countries or individuals support the High King,

+and many may see to bring him low by taking his lands from him while not incurring the wrath of the nation to which the High King may belong.
+To do this an individual or group may choose to attack the Royal City as hexes and assets of the Royal City are open to attack and or capture.
+For purposes of Defending and Attacking actions both sides in the conflict of the Royal City are considered to be taking an Attack Action for the individuals involved.

-To bring war to the king:
+To bring war to the High King:

 1) Attack as per the normal Land Rules.
-The King and any Nobles supporting him count as the king's surcoated members.
+The High King and his retinue, supporting Knights and their retinues, and supporting lords count as the High King's surcoated members.

-2) Should the invading army successfully siege the Free City's Capitol Castle, the castle is not considered to be truly conquered; however, the Defenders are trapped in the Castle.
-While trapped in the Capital Castle, the Free City may not earn income, other than taxes outlines above, and is still responsible for upkeep on all assets requiring it.
-The Army of the Free City is then required to fight siege after siege until they are successful and reclaim the castle, the invader ceases to siege the Castle or the King runs out of money
+2) Should the invading army successfully siege the Royal City's Capitol Castle, the castle is not considered to be truly conquered; however, the Defenders are trapped in the Castle.
+While trapped in the Capital Castle, the Royal City may not earn income, other than taxes outlines above, and is still responsible for upkeep on all assets requiring it.
+The Army of the Royal City is then required to fight siege after siege until they are successful and reclaim the castle, the invader ceases to siege the Castle or the High King runs out of money